aqilzeeshan/cdk_devhr_project/README.md

 - cd to frontend directory and 'yar build' so that frontend/build folder has new files
 - cd to backend directory and 'cdk deploy DevhrProjectStack'
-- to open site get public bucket url from output of 'cdk deploy DevhrProjectStack' e.g. http://devhrprojectstack-cdkreknpublicbucket22d34a6d-czzoedljq7re.s3-website-us-east-1.amazonaws.com/ This is important to note it.s
+- to open site get public bucket url from output of 'cdk deploy DevhrProjectStack' e.g. http://devhrprojectstack-cdkreknpublicbucket22d34a6d-czzoedljq7re.s3-website-us-east-1.amazonaws.com/ This is important for it to work.